 Moose roast smoked with apple wood, low and slow.
 You can’t go wrong with this BBQ.
 It is low in fat but with some patience, you will get juicy piece of meat and sweet taste of smoke.

 Moose is the most important game in Finland.
 Hunting season starts in September – October, depending on the region and lasts some two months.
 58.000 – 85.000 moose are hunt annually but the meat never end up in wide distribution.
-All cuts are shared or sold directly by the hunters.
+Almost all cuts are shared or sold directly by the hunters.
 So, you have to know right people to get nice piece of moose roast.
 I do and my freezer is loaded.

 Cooking moose roast is not difficult.
 I have failed though, but not today.
 I was patient and prior to cooking, read some instructions.
 Highly recommended.